Epic, Deep Space Auditorium in Verona, Wisconsin. Vakaris Renetskis/Thornton Tomasetti (left) and Edward Peck/Thornton Tomasetti (right).

 Epic Systems Corporation, one of the country’s top 10 suppliers of healthcare information systems, is located on an 811-acre site in rural Wisconsin.
 The latest addition to Epic’s campus is a 600,000-square-foot underground auditorium.
-Thornton Tomasetti is providing structural design, building skin and construction support services— which includes consulting on building envelope systems and development of a fully detailed Tekla model — for the 14,300-seat auditorium.
+Thornton Tomasetti provided structural design, façade engineering and construction engineering — which includes consulting on building envelope systems and development of a fully detailed Tekla model — for the 14,300-seat auditorium.

-Excavated into a hillside to preserve views throughout the scenic campus, the auditorium will extend 74 feet underground and will be covered by a six acre green roof with vertical glazing for daylight.
-The column-free roof will be supported by 25-foot-deep trusses spanning 275 feet.
+Excavated into a hillside to preserve views throughout the scenic campus, the auditorium extends 74 feet underground and is covered by a six acre green roof with vertical glazing for daylight.
+The column-free roof is supported by 25-foot-deep trusses spanning 275 feet.
 The long-span roof is one of the project’s most challenging components.
 Unique load considerations, including soil and gravel depths of up to 28 inches, and erection issues had a strong influence on the roof structure’s design.
-To ensure an efficient structure and limit potential conflicts during construction, Thornton Tomasetti is consulting on erection engineering and design for the 4,700-ton roof lift.
-The roof trusses will be specially designed to accommodate erecting the structure on the ground and strand jacking the entire roof into position.
+To ensure an efficient structure and limit potential conflicts during construction, Thornton Tomasetti consulted on erection engineering and design for the 4,700-ton roof lift.
+The roof trusses were specially designed to accommodate erecting the structure on the ground and strand jacking the entire roof into position.

 The auditorium’s foundation systems include an 80-foot-tall earth retention system composed of a combination of soil nail, counterfort, and cantilevered retaining walls.
-The auditorium also features an 800-foot-long wall that incorporates sections of glass within large stone masses.
+The auditorium features an 800-foot-long wall that incorporates sections of glass within large stone masses.
 A series of steel curtain wall elements span openings within and between the sculptural blue stone masonry forms.
-Thornton Tomasetti is providing skin design / engineering and geometry support for the wall.
+Thornton Tomasetti provided façade design / engineering and geometry support for the wall.

 Natural daylighting, photovoltaic solar power, stormwater filtration, and geothermal heat pumps add to the project’s sustainability.

-By providing integrated services, Thornton Tomasetti is contributing to maintaining an accelerated schedule of 25 months, from beginning of design to completion of construction.
+By providing integrated services, Thornton Tomasetti maintained an accelerated schedule of 25 months, from beginning of design to completion of construction.